TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/do_now.md

 # Do Now 5.01

 1. Skim the 'Getting Started with Programming'
-2. Copy the following code from the reading above:
+2. Copy the following code from the reading above into the EarSketch Editor:

 ```
 # python code